Retrieve process status: returns a single process status, detailing the progress of the initiated process.

 Any data manipulation request - for example

-DELETE) that will be send to our retailer API will be handled a-synchronously.
-When receiving your request, we store it internally into a queue.
-The retailer API is continuously working from the queue to handle all requests.
+DELETE - sent to our retailer API will be handled asynchronously.
+When we receive your request, we store it internally into a queue.
+The retailer API is constantly working from the queue to handle all requests.
 All requests are stored in a specific sequence.
-Based on the amount of requests in the queue, it may vary how long it will take to execute your request.
-Once your request is lined up first, we will forward it to another internal service within our landscape.
+Based on the amount of requests in the queue, the time taken to execute your request may vary.
+Once your request is first in line, we will forward it to another internal service within our landscape.
 This works as follows:

-When we receive your request, we assign a process status id with it.
-With this id, you can request the status later in time.
-The status of the message is at this moment in time
+When we receive your request, we assign a process status ID to it.
+With this ID, you can request the status later in time.
+At this time, the message status is

-In case a downstream service is on temporarily unavailable or unable to process your request, we put it back to our internal queue for retry.
-The status remains in that case at
+If a downstream service is on temporarily unavailable or unable to process your request, we send it back to our internal queue to retry.
+The status remains as

-In case of an unexpected response, we retry your request 5 times every 5 minutes.
-In case it fails 5 times in a row, the status will transform to
+In the case of an unexpected response, we retry your request 5 times every 5 minutes.
+If it fails 5 times in a row, the status will become

-SUCCESS, only then you will receive the entityId.
-Before that, the action was not yet executed (or continuously unsuccessful) and therefore, no entityId exists (in case of
+entityId.
+Before that, the action was not yet executed or continuously failed, and therefore no

-FAILURE, you can find the reason for failure by looking at the errorMessage field.
+FAILURE, you can find the reason for the failure by examining the

 Whenever a request remains at pending state for a longer period of time, we set the status to